TL;DR: This post shows you how to use a finite domain constraints solver in Scala.

 fifteen lines

 Now let us implement the Sudoku solver.
 I will use the example Sudoku from the Wikipedia Sudoku article.
-The easiest way to enter it is to use a multiline string which is openend an closed by triple-quotes """.
-Like so:
+The easiest way to enter it is to use a multiline string which is openend an closed by triple-quotes """

 The first step in using Poirot is to import its types and functions: